dmcable/spacexr/README.md

-A complete guide to spacexr vignettes can be found [here](https://github.com/dmcable/spacexr/tree/master/vignettes), which includes diverse applications of RCTD and RCTDE on Slide-seq, MERFISH, and Visium datasets.
-These vignettes also include multiple applications of RCTDE to differential expression problems including spatial position, cell-to-cell interactions, and joint analysis of multiple experimental samples/replicates.
+A complete guide to spacexr vignettes can be found [here](https://github.com/dmcable/spacexr/tree/master/vignettes), which includes diverse applications of RCTD and GLAMDE on Slide-seq, MERFISH, and Visium datasets.
+These vignettes also include multiple applications of GLAMDE to differential expression problems including spatial position, cell-to-cell interactions, and joint analysis of multiple experimental samples/replicates.

 Additional detailed recommended reading (documentation, tutorials, and tips) can be found